 Ravel Prelude and Toccata

 Scarlatti Sonata in B minor

 Brahms Violin Sonata No.3

-I am a pianist and composer based in Boston.
-I perform mostly classical piano works, but I am interested in composing a variety of styles ranging from electronic to video game music.
-What I enjoy most about composing is incorporating the bits of music I come across everyday into my own style, and broadening the scope and possibilities of my music.
+I am a composer and sound designer based in Pittsburgh.
+I have composed in a variety of styles ranging from electronic to video game music, and what I enjoy most about composing is incorporating the bits of music I come across everyday into my own style, and broadening the scope and possibilities of my music.

 I studied Economics and Music Performance at the University of Massachusetts Amherst, and participated in music festivals at Brevard and Bowdoin.
 Currently I am pursuing a Masters of Entertainment Technology at the Entertainment Technology Center of Carnegie Mellon University.